Life Cycle Analysis for Emissions of Scientific Computing Centres: Methodology

 The carbon cost of district heating is 65 g/kWh and is mainly sourced from burning waste and wood.
 A heat pump with COP 2/3 is assumed, it consumes 1 kW of electricity and (together with the lukewarm returns) produces 2kW of cooling and 3 kW of heating increases the PUE from 1.03 to 1.33.
 The explicit average emissions per kWh cooled is then based on the kWh of district heating displaced $(65*2/3)/2$, or 48.75 g/kWh.
 In the model we have conservatively rounded this down to 40 g/kWh of negative emissions, based on it being a coarse hypothetical heat pump and not a system designed and studied in detail.

-It is also possible that by redesigning the heating system in existing buildings for low temperature water heating a more efficient heat reuse system could be designed, and it would be an interesting future work to explore this in more detail and include practical concerns like cost and reliability.
+It is also possible that by redesigning the heating system in existing buildings for low temperature water heating, a more efficient heat reuse system could be designed, and it would be an interesting future work to explore this in more detail and include practical concerns like cost and reliability.
+Conversely, the HPC centre could employ hot water cooling \cite{ZIMMERMANN2012237} which would allow buildings to make use of the rest heat directly without the need for an additional heat pump.